jacoscaz/treesandrobots.github.io/software.md

 ## Libraries

 - [`quadstore`](https://www.npmjs.com/package/quadstore):
-  isomorphic, embedded RDF graph database based on LevelDB.
-Created because of a lack of (maintained) alternatives.
+  isomorphic, embedded RDF graph database for JS runtimes.
+Born out of a lack of (maintained) alternatives.
 - [`pinetto`](https://www.npmjs.com/package/pinetto):
   a human-friendly, plain-text, performant logger with zero dependencies.
   Created out of frustration with the alternatives, which either lacked basic features, brought in too many dependencies or focused on JSON logging.
 - [`typed-ocpp`](https://www.npmjs.com/package/typed-ocpp):
-  primitives for parsing and validation of OCPP 1.6 and OCPP 2.0.1 messages.
+  primitives for parsing and validation of OCPP (1.6, 2.0.1 and 2.1) messages.
   Created to prevent incorrect build-time assumptions about run-time types, increasing reliability and development velocity.
 - [`instant-relay`](https://www.npmjs.com/package/instant-relay):